Should You ADU? Learn How to Make Your Property Work for You

 - Home-based workers

 - Naughty spouses who landed in the “dog house.”
-(Just kidding… or not.)
+(Just kidding… maybe.)

-Bay Area rents are rising and availability is dropping, making this an ideal time to put your property to work by building a money-making rental unit.
-The average rent in Berkeley is $3,213, $2,935 in Oakland, and $2,506 in Walnut Creek, according to a report released this February by Rent Café, a nationwide apartment search website.
+Bay Area rents are notoriously high, and availability is low, making this an ideal time to put your property to work by building a money-making rental unit.
+The average rent in Berkeley is $3,140, $2,830 in Oakland, and $2,488 in Walnut Creek, according to Rent Café, a nationwide apartment search website.

 Another way to generate income with an ADU is to downsize out of your main home and move into your second unit.
 Then rent out the bigger house.
-Carrie said she has discussed this option recently with several senior clients who are seeking ways to fund their golden years.
+Carrie said she has discussed this option with several senior clients seeking ways to fund their golden years.

 Note that if you built your ADU on or after Jan.
 1, 2020, when the latest state legislation took effect, you cannot legally market it as a short-term rental such as an Airbnb.